How to Setup Microsoft Ads (Bing) Dynamic Remarketing on Shopify

 </script>

-This tag contains the event name set in the Action field in Step 3 of conversion creation
+This tag contains the event name set in the Action field in Step 3 of the conversion creation:

 (window.uetq.push('event', 'purchase')

-The conversion value and currency are also dynamically transmitted.
-If you use a different currency on the site, replace the USD value with the letter code of the desired currency.
+The conversion value and currency are also dynamically transferred.
+If you use a different currency on your website, replace the USD value with the letter code of the desired currency.

-The final UET tag on the Shopify cart that tracks purchase events and values will look like this:
+The final UET tag in the Shopify cart that tracks purchase events and values will look like this:

 <script>